paul-wolf/strgen/README.md

 strgen
 ======
-Generate a randomized string of characters using a template.
+Generate randomized strings of characters using a template.

 The purpose of this module is to generate a string of characters according to a template.
 The template language is superficially